AtrCheema/AI4Water/README.md

 `Because deep learning is so empirical, success in it is to a large extent proportional to raw experimental throughput, the ability to babysit a large number of experiments at once, staring at plots and tweaking/re-launching what works.
- This is necessary, but not sufficient.`"`
+ This is necessary, but not sufficient.`

 The specific purposes of the repository are
 * compliment the functionality of keras by making pre and post processing easeier for time-series